 Walk past Birdland to the chossy section of the Nears.
-You'll pass a small gully system about 200' past Birdland.
+You'll pass a small gully system, at Lonely Challenge, about 200' past Birdland.
 Another 50' or so takes you to a section of good rock.
 Elder Cleavage starts up a hard boulder problem to the right and Up Yours starts up a short lieback to the left.

 P1: Climb up to the right-slanting layback crack.
 Climb this and work right to easier ground.
 Work up to a corner capped by a small overhang which is taken just a bit left (crux).
 Then right to easy ground and up to a tree with a rap sling.
 5.7, 80'.

 Standard Gunks rack

 rating: 5.7 5a 15 V+ MVS 4b PG13

 The crux looks harder than it is, and it is well-protected, too.
 A good route.

 I first led this as a middling 5.7 leader, and was horrified!
 Later, realized I was right to be horrified - the first 40' is really quite poorly protected, and you're in & out of groundfall zone for a good bit.
 The second, pulling the first bulge, is also faced with a big swing (and potentially the ground) - they remove pro, *then* make the move.
 YMMV.